 Please provide examples of the implementation of this provision, including, if possible, on a voluntary basis, details on the number and type of cases, and on the amount and type of material that were confiscated in the past three years.
 Please provide figures for each year.

-States are invited to provide further information as to whether their country maintain records of confiscated firearms, parts and components and ammunition?
+States are invited[, on a voluntary basis, (Japan)] to provide further information as to whether their country maintain records of confiscated firearms, parts and components and ammunition?

 Yes Yes, in part No